metaseed/metaGo/README.md

 * select line up/down.
 * compatible with the vim plugins. :smile:

+> if your like this tool, and using Windows, you may also interested in my ohter tool: [metaKeyboard](https://github.com/metaseed/metaKeyboard). :smile:

 ### go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>;</kbd> to tell I want to *go* somewhere.
 2. type the character(stands for location) on screen, metaGo will show you some codes encoded with character.